Recoba86/VPS-Secure/README.md

 - Installs and configures `fail2ban` for brute-force protection
 - Cleans up firewall rules (iptables)
 - Removes netfilter-persistent
-- Automatically reboots the server after completion
+- Does not reboot the server automatically — reboot manually if needed

 ## Important Warnings

 ⚠️ **Test the new port (10808) before closing your current SSH session!**

-⚠️ **The server will automatically reboot after the script completes!**
+⚠️ **The script does not automatically reboot the server.
+If you want to reboot, do so after you verify access.**

-⚠️ **After reboot, you must connect using port 10808 and user ubuntu.**
+⚠️ **After (if you reboot) reboot, you must connect using port 10808 and user ubuntu.**

 Connection example:
 ```bash